MrTang-Yuhan/gem5_101_Solutions/Part-I/README.md

 2. Add the `Makefile` and `sieve.cpp` to `~/gem5/tests/test-progs/`.
 And make  a directory `../sieve/bin`.

-3. Open terminal at `src` and execute the makefile
+3. Open terminal at `bin` and execute the makefile
 ```shell
 $ make
 ```